thisisbabul/java8/README.md

 8. Optional class
 9. Nashron javascript engine

 **Lambda expression:** It is an anonymous (Nameless, without return type, without modifiers) function.
+Lambda expression is applicable only for functional interface.

     Note: Without curly braces we can't use return keyword.
 Within curly braces if we return some value, compulsory we should use return statement. n -> return n * n; //invalid